-“The Pennsic War” (1996) by Erika I have always dreamed of traveling back in time to live as the peoples of medieval Europe lived.
-I would dress in elegant draping garb, create necessities and art by hand, and live more in touch with nature and the world around me.
-I lived this dream…
+“The Pennsic War” (1996) by Erika This is the real essay, the one that was not changed by hackers.
+I have always dreamed of traveling back in time to live as did the peoples of Medieval Europe.
+I could dress in elegant draping garb, create necessities and art by hand, and live more…

 Did you ever just wake up one day and realize that you have become mind-numbingly dull AF, that the free and wild spirit you used to have is gone, demolished by a trite gentrified society and superficial peers who became old way before their time?